abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 ![azure console kubernetes create cluster](img/azure-aks-create-kubernetes-cluster.png)

-> Options and features are set by default.
+> All options and features use their default values.

 In this example, the Kubernetes cluster is named `abcdesktopkubernetescluster`.
 This screenshot shows the Azure Kubernetes Service console, displaying the **Node pools** and **Networking** configuration.